 Tunisia speaker rejects president's dissolution of parliament

-Tunis (AFP) – The speaker of Tunisia's parliament on Thursday rejected President Kais Saied's dissolution of the assembly the previous day.
+Tunis (AFP) – The speaker of Tunisia's parliament on Thursday rejected President Kais Saied's dissolution of the assembly the previous day, which deepened an eight-month power grab.

 "We consider that the parliament remains operational," Rached Ghannouchi told AFP in an interview.